Titling & Registering a Vehicle from Out-of State

 - Vehicle Identification Number Inspection (VIN) REQUIRED ON ALL OUT OF STATE TRANSACTIONS!

 - VIN inspections can be done by a Colorado licensed dealer, a Colorado licensed emission station or a Colorado law enforcement officer.
-Due to COVID-19 the Aspen Police Department is conducting inspections by appointment only.
+Aspen Police Department is now accepting walk-ins.
+An appointment is available for those that wish to make one.
 Contact them at 970-920-5400 to make an appointment.
-They are scheduling appointments Monday, Tuesday, Thursday, Friday.

 - Proof of insurance